bolanderc/Bolander-Linear-Algebra-Library/HW2ToC.md

 ------

-2. Task: Implement a method/routine that computes and returns the absolute error in the approximation of a number $x$ by another number $y$.
+2. Task: Implement a method/routine that computes and returns the absolute error in the approximation of a number *x* by another number *y*.
 Also create an entry for the method in your software manual.

 ------

-3. Task: Implement a method/routine that computes and returns the relative error in the approximation of a number $x$ by another number $y$.
+3. Task: Implement a method/routine that computes and returns the relative error in the approximation of a number *x* by another number *y*.
 Also create an entry for the method in your software manual.

 ------